Right now, record numbers of people worldwide have been forced to flee their homes.

 But instead of showing true leadership and protecting refugees, most countries are slamming their doors shut.

-The world’s wealthiest nations are leaving a handful of countries to cope alone with nearly all the world’s 21 million refugees.
-Powerful media and politicians are manipulating reality and dehumanizing them, portraying refugees as “illegal”, or faceless “invaders” who are “a security threat”.
+The world’s wealthiest nations are leaving a handful of countries to cope alone with nearly all the world’s 25 million refugees.
+Powerful media and politicians are manipulating reality and dehumanising refugees.

-They’re ducking their responsibility to protect people fleeing violence, persecution and conflict.
-And every single day that goes by, their indecision and inaction are causing immense human suffering.
+The reality is they’re ducking their responsibility to protect people fleeing violence, persecution and conflict.
+And every single day that goes by, their indecision and inaction continue to cause immense human suffering.

 A chance to start again

 All countries can help protect refugees through a solution called resettlement, and other safe and legal routes.
 Resettlement can protect those refugees who are most vulnerable – people who have been tortured, for example, or women at continued risk of abuse.
-Safe and legal routes are other “pathways” to safety that governments can open up in emergency situations, such as the Syrian refugee crisis.
-For example, they can offer:
+Safe and legal routes are other “pathways” to safety governments can offer, for example:

 • Family reunification – this means refugees can join close relatives already living abroad.